Arkansas House of Representatives

 Membership & Rules

 The House of Representatives consists of 100 Members elected from 100 districts, which are apportioned on a one-person, one-vote basis.
-Each House district has an average population of 29,159, according to the 2010 census.
+Each House district has an average population of 30,115 from the 2020 Census.
 Parliamentary procedure is guided by the House Rules.

 A House Member must be at least 21 years old to serve, a resident of Arkansas for two years, and a resident of his or her district for one year.
 Members of the House serve two-year terms.